lmio/translation/docs/README.md

 ## User Management

-There are 3 administrator users: `admin`, `ISC`, and `staff`.
+There are 3 administrator users: `admin`, `HSC`, and `staff`.
 The IOI automation scripts will add those users.
 If Docker is used, the users will need to be added manually:

 ```
 docker-compose exec app bash